gammaspire/f2p_starhunter_bot/README.md

     * will output current wave time, the time until end-of-wave. the clock times are Unix Epoch values that Discord automatically converts according to the reader's timezone!

 * $hoplist
-    * will output a list of list of worlds, ordered from early- to late-wave spawns and with $active star worlds filtered out.
+    * will output a list of list of worlds, ordered from early-wave to late-wave to no-wave spawns and with $active and $backups star worlds filtered out.
     * this list is formatted such that users can directly copy+paste the output into the World Cycle Runelite plugin.
+    * worlds with no data are tacked on at the end in numerical order
+    * also includes a REFRESH button!

 * $poof_time f2p_world
     * will output the poof time from dust.wiki for the inputted f2p world as well as the current wave time, for ease of comparison.